Elleined/spring-notes/README.md

       - Configuration doesn't provide object its just used for spring to understand what object will be created.
       ## 3 ways of Configuration.
       - `XML Config (Manual)`: Low level.
+      ### Drawbacks of XML Config and Why you should not used XML Config
+         - Need to learn XML
+         - Cannot detect error in compile time
+         - Hard to read
+         - Need to switch between java file and xml file which is tiresome
+         - Condition based bean creation are not supported.

       - `Java Config (Semi Automatic)`: Mid level.
-      - `Annotation Config (Automatic)`: High level. ii.
+      - `Annotation Config (Automatic)`: High level.
+      ### Advantages of Annotation Config and Why you should use Annotation Config instead of other two
+         - Annotation config solves all the drawbacks of both XML and Java config with used of @Component, @Autowired and @ComponentScan ant many more annotations. ii.
 Dependency Injection.
       - The configuration will will be given to the dependency injector
       - It will read/ parse the xml and validate.